os-assignments/os-assignments.github.io/versions/v1/content/fundamental-concepts/higher-grade.md

 You don't have to start from scratch but can use the provided `higher-grade/multiprogramming.s` as a starting point.

-## Grade 4
+## Higher grade points (max 3)

-For grade 4 your system must have working implementations of the custom `getjid` and `getc` system calls.
+For 1 point your system must have working implementations of the custom `getjid` and `getc` system calls.
 Follow the labels `TODO_1`, `TODO_2`, ..., `TODO_8` in the provided `multiprogramming.s` file to guide you step by step.

-## Grade 5

-For grade 5 your system must have a working implementation of the custom `gets` system call.
+For 3 points, in addition to the 1 point requirements above, your system must have a working implementation of the custom `gets` system call.
 You must also provide a user level job with a few test cases showing that `gets` works for different buffer sizes.